 Happy International Women’s Day!

-But as any SF resident knows, there are thousands of murals hidden around the city, ranging from pop-art style graffiti to realistic portraits.
+As any SF resident knows, there are thousands of murals hidden around the city, ranging from pop-art style graffiti to realistic portraits.
 The street artists of San Francisco never disappoint, and we rounded up 20 lesser-known murals that celebrate iconic female figures around the City.

 Thanks to the Instagram account @streetpixel for providing these awesome photos for us.
 We couldn’t have done it without them!
 Be sure to follow their account for awesome pics of San Francisco street art, and click on any of the images below to see their original post on Instagram.